marybethbrauns/mathstats/README.md

 #### Step 4: Error Analysis and Convergence Behavior

-**Figure 1: Mitigating Runge's Phenomenon with Chebyshev Nodes** (polynomial_interpolation_chebyshev_runge_mitigation.png) demonstrates how increasing the polynomial degree with Chebyshev nodes effectively approximates our target function.
-This figure clearly shows how the Chebyshev interpolants of degrees 4, 6, 8, and 10 progressively improve the approximation to $f(x) = \frac{1}{1+25x^2}$, with minimal oscillations near the boundaries.

 After computing the interpolation polynomials for each degree and evaluating them on a fine grid of points, the maximum errors (rounded to three significant figures) are:

 | $n$ | Maximum Error $\|P_n-f\|_\infty$ |